surajmandal99/NFT_APP_UI/README.md

 # NFT_APP_UI
 UI for the NFT Collection App 🤞

-# This is the flutter ui for the Trending Nft App in which we will see the NFT collection of monkey 🙊.
+# This is the flutter ui for the Trending Nft App in which you will see the trending NFT collection of monkey 🙊.